Synchronized Video Component

 Best Practices

-- Use Platform-Hosted Videos: Upload videos to the media library for best security, performance, and precaching support
+- Upload to Platform: All videos should be uploaded to the media library for HLS streaming, security, and optimal performance

 - Test Across Devices: Video performance can vary - test on comparable devices to what participants will use